 The Blazor offers 2 hosting models.
 Blazor WebAssembly and Blazor Server.

-This is also called as the client-side hosting model and in this hosting model, the blazor application going to be run directly in the browser.
-So, everything the application needs i.e the compilation of application code, it’s dependencies and the .NET runtime are downloaded to the browser.
+This is also called the client-side hosting model and in this hosting model, the Blazor application going to be run directly in the browser.
+So, everything the application needs i.e the compilation of application code, its dependencies, and the .NET runtime are downloaded to the browser.
 In our upcoming articles, we will discuss Blazor WebAssembly in detail in our Blazor Hosting Models article.

-The ASP.NET Blazor makes the web development more easier and more productive by providing a full stack web development with .NET Framework.
+The ASP.NET Blazor makes web development easier and more productive by providing a full-stack web development with .NET Framework.
 Following are the advantages of using Blazor.

-- .NET offers a range of API and tools across all platform that are stable and easy to use.
+- .NET offers a range of APIs and tools across all platforms that are stable and easy to use.

-- The modern languages such as C# and F# offer a lot of features that make programming easier and interesting for developers.
+- Modern languages such as C# and F# offer a lot of features that make programming easier and interesting for developers.